kshitijl/attiny-programmer/README.md

 avrdude.
 Make sure to select tiny85, internal 8 or 1 MHz, Arduino as ISP. #define LED_BUILTIN 3 and connect LED long leg (+ve) to tiny85 pin 2.

+## Notes

+"Burn bootloader" is a dangerous operation.
+I bricked one ATTiny85 like this.
+I think it's because it sets the fuses that set whether it's on an internal or external clock; or maybe the fuse that says whether the RESET pin works.

+I should be able to fix this with a high-voltage programmer, or ... by connecting up a crystal?
+The same crystal that's on my proto-board?